-When writing in HTML, the <object> tag is a block element used to designate an object embedded into a web page.
-It is useful for adding plugin handled resources such as Java applets, Flash, PDF, and ActiveX as well as audio and video.
+When writing in HTML, the <object> tag is a block element used to designate an object embedded in to a web page.
+It is useful for adding plugin handled resources such as Java applets, Flash, PDF, and ActiveX and audio and video.
 Similar to <iframe>, the <object> tag allows you to nest one web page within another.

-The following sections contain information about this tag, including an example of it in use, as well as related attributes and browser compatibility.
+The following sections contain information about this tag, including an example of it in use, and related attributes and browser compatibility.

 The <param> tag may be used to pass parameters to a plugin that is embedded using the <object> tag.

 <object type="application/x-shockwave-flash" height="60" width="60" data="https://www.computerhope.com/jargon/f/flash.swf">

 Your browser does not support the <object> tag.

 Within an HTML tag, an attribute dictates certain aspects of an HTML element.
 Attributes are made up of a name and value pair; all tags support standard attributes.
-The following table shows all of the current unique HTML attributes for the <object> tag, as well as a description of each.
+The following table shows all of the current unique HTML attributes for the <object> tag, and a description of each.

 |data||Designates the URL of the resource embedded in the <object> element.|